 - Situation: State the specific situation where you observed the behavior.

 - Behavior: Explain the precise behavior you saw.

 - Impact: Describe the exact impact the person’s actions had on you or others.

 - Request: State the explicit request you would like to make of the person.

-I love this framework as a way to give feedback.
-It creates a structure that forces you to explain the contextual information.
+I love this framework when giving feedback.
+It creates a structure that forces you to use contextual information.
 You need to explain the situation, the specific behavior, and how it directly affected you.
 I’ve had great success with the people who’ve received feedback in this form.

 Let’s look at an example.

 Positive Feedback Example: Giving Space to Speak

 You’re in your team’s weekly planning meeting.
 It’s a typical meeting – you’re reviewing last week’s work and learning about the next project.
 You’re often quiet in these sessions and primarily listening.
 The product manager brings up a question to the group, which FINALLY gives you a chance to speak.
 You’re about to say something but then…

 Dale interrupted you.

 Ugh, you’re one chance to speak.
 Suddenly, your manager, Emily, stops Dale.
 She says, “These are great thoughts, Dale, but I noticed you interrupted The Reader.
 They regularly work in this area, so let’s hear them first.”

 You go on to express your thoughts and wow everyone in the room.